South Mt, Pawtuckaway State Park NH

 Though the curiously circular-shaped Pawtuckaway State Park looks an awful lot like a meteor crater, it is in fact a ring dike, the result of a column of hot magma rising from the Earth that has been eroded to reveal its perimeter and structure over millions of years of erosion.
 This hike climbs up the southern perimeter of the dike to its second highest peak where we get to admire the views from the fire tower anchored to the summit.

-We've mapped out the two most popular ways to reach Pawtuckaway's South Mountain, the shortest of which will have you climbing the fire tower in under a mile,.
+We've mapped out the two most popular ways to reach Pawtuckaway's South Mountain, the shortest of which will have you climbing the fire tower in under a mile.
 The longer route along Mountain Trail follows a mostly flat 2 mile journey from the park's southern entrance and visitor center.

-RED 4★ South Mountain Loop 1.7 mi loop, moderate, gain 440 ft
+4★ South Mountain Loop 1.7 mi loop, moderate, gain 440 ft

-PURPLE 4★ Mountain Trail & South Mt Loop 6.0 mi part-loop, moderate, gain 940 ft
+4★ Mountain Trail & South Mt Loop 6.0 mi part-loop, moderate, gain 940 ft

 AllTrails · GPX File · Directions